 \section{Classifying rational homotopy types with isomorphic cohomology}

-In this section, we consider the system of $\GA$s, $\cA^\ast$ over the cyclic group $\ZZ_p$, where $p$ is a prime number, satisfying the hypothesis of Proposition \ref{prop: isonon-eq and equivariant} and we denote the minimal model for $\cA(G/H)$ by $N_H$ as in Proposition \ref{prop: isonon-eq and equivariant}.
-We use techniques from \cite{HIRO} to give an inductive construction for the minimal systems of $\DGA$s.
-We assume $\sM$ is the minimal system for $\cA^\ast$, so that $\sM(G/H)\cong N_H$, for each subgroup $H$ of $G$, where $N_H$ is the minimal model (i.e., the differential is decomposable) for $\cA^\ast(G/H)$.
-But even if we assume the hypothesis of Proposition \ref{prop: isonon-eq and equivariant}, we cannot directly extend the results of \cite{HIRO}.
-The reason is that if for some $k$ both $\sM_k(G/e)$ and $\sM_k(G/G)$ are non-zero, we still need the diagrams involving the differential and the diagram structure maps commute.
+In this section, we consider the diagram of graded algebras, $\cA^\ast$ over $\sO_{C_p}$, where $p$ is a prime number, and the structure map $\cA_{e,G}$ is a retract.
+Then by \Cref{Z_P injimpliesminimal}, we get that the minimal model for $\cA^{\ast}$ is level-wise minimal.
+We denote the minimal model for $\cA^{\ast}(G/H)$ by $N_H$.
+We use techniques from \cite{HIRO} to give an inductive construction for the minimal systems of $\DGA$s with cohomology algebra $\cA^{\ast}$.
+We assume $\sM$ is the minimal model for $\cA^\ast$, so that $\sM(G/H)\cong N_H$, for each subgroup $H$ of $G$.
+We cannot directly extend the results of \cite{HIRO} because minimal algebras with cohomology $\cA^{\ast}(G/H)$, for every $H\leq G$, do not always give rise to a minimal system with cohomology diagram $\cA^{\ast}$.

-The following proposition compares the level-wise weak equivalence of diagrams of $\DGA$s with a weak equivalence of the diagrams of $\DGA$s when they are level-wise minimal in the non-equivariant sense. \begin{prop} Let $\sM$ and $\sN$ be two $\DGA$ diagrams over some finite group $G$ having the same cohomology at each level of subgroups, and $\sM(G/H)$ and $\sN(G/H)$ are minimal algebras for every subgroup $H$ of $G$.
+The following proposition compares the level-wise weak equivalence of diagrams of $\DGA$s with a weak equivalence of the diagrams of $\DGA$s when they are level-wise minimal in the non-equivariant sense. \begin{prop} Let $\sM$ and $\sN$ be two $\DGA$ diagrams over $\sO_G$, for some finite group $G$ having the same cohomology at each level of subgroups, and $\sM(G/H)$ and $\sN(G/H)$ are minimal algebras for every subgroup $H$ of $G$.
 Let $\sI_{\sM}$ and $\sI_{\sN}$ denote their injective envelopes.
 If $\sI_{\sM}$ and $\sI_{\sN}$ are weakly equivalent then for every subgroup $H$ of $G$, $\sM(G/H)$ and $\sN(G/H)$ have the same rational homotopy type.